 When you register with our office we maintain any information in our secure case management database which is password protected.
 Only staff that need to work with this information are given access to it.
 We will provide your faculty with copies of your letters of accommodations so they are able to provide the accommodations you require.
 Your academic record will not identify in any way that you received academic accommodations.

 Retroactive accommodations are considered on a case-by-case basis.
-If you believe you should receive a retroactive accommodation, please contact Student Success and request an appointment with an accessibility advisor to discuss you request.
+If you believe you should receive a retroactive accommodation, please contact Student Success and request an appointment with an accessibility advisor to discuss your request.

 - assist with transition into postsecondary education

 - develop academic and learning strategy skills

 - earn a college credit and reduce fall semester requirements